March 16, 2019: The Journey to Ezulwini

 After a farewell Sabebe, I fell asleep and took the morning shuttle back to Johannesburg.

 eSwatini is a unique destination.
 The government, culture, and general attitude of the people are different than any other African country I have visited.
+This is due to the monarchy.

 The tourist industry is quite developed and the areas where tourists generally go are just as developed as South Africa.
 Additionally, the low levels of crime and the beautiful landscapes make this a very pleasant place to visit.
 Everything in the country, plus the world famous Kruger National Park in South Africa is within day trip distance.
 For these reasons, I would highly recommend a stopover in eSwatini to any Southern Africa tourist.